 Have a go at creative activities inspired by the artist Alfred Wallis.

-Try to make your own Ichthyosaur and dinosaur bones.
+Make your own Ichthyosaur and dinosaur bones.

 Think about how the Fin whale moves.
 Have a go at making your own fins and a tail!
 Aimed at children with special educational needs and disability but suitable for everyone.